racibaz/go-arch/README.md

 │   │   │   ├── infrastructure      # You can implemenet 3. party services integration here such as PostgreSQL and  Mysql implementation
 │   │   │   ├── module.go           # The module's main entry point for registration
 │   │   │   ├── presentation        # Handles HTTP and gRPC requests and responses
-│   │   │   └── test                # Integration tests for the module
+│   │   │   └── testing             # Mocks and Integration tests for the module
 │   │   └── shared                        # Shared module for common functionalities across modules
 │   │       ├── domain
 │   │       ├── infrastructure